← Back to 史記

 59

 Duke Zhao was nineteen years old and still had a childish heart.
 Mu Shu did not wish to establish him, saying: "The heir apparent died.
 There are younger brothers by the same mother who can be established.
 One should not immediately establish the eldest.
 If ages are equal, choose the worthy.
 If righteousness is equal, then divine about it.
-Now Chou is not the proper heir, and moreover during mourning his thoughts are not on grief but show happy colors.
-If he is indeed established, he will certainly become a worry for the Ji clan."
-Ji Wu Zi did not listen and ultimately established him.
+Now Chou is not the proper heir, and during mourning his thoughts are not on grief; instead, he shows signs of joy.
+If he is indeed established, he will certainly become a worry for the Ji clan." jiwu Zi did not listen and ultimately established him.
 By the time of the burial, he had changed mourning garments three times.
 The gentleman said: "This is not seeing it through to the end."

 60